Teaching Internationally FAQ

 -

-Financial benefit: Are you drowning in student loan debt and a teacher’s salary in your home country isn’t paying the bills?
-When you teach internationally your housing is usually paid for and the cost of living is much less than your home country.
+Financial benefit: Are you drowning in student loan debt, and a teacher’s salary in your home country isn’t paying the bills?
+When you teach internationally, your housing is usually paid for, and the cost of living is much less than in your home country.
 Educators usually end up saving more.

 See the World and Grow: Teaching internationally opens up the door to the world!
-Maybe your are a novice teacher is just starting out or a veteran teacher disillusioned with the system, teaching internationally is an opportunity to expand and develop your teaching practice while seeing the world.
+Maybe you are a novice teacher just starting out or a veteran teacher disillusioned with the system; teaching internationally is an opportunity to expand and develop your teaching practice while seeing the world.

 -